11 Public Speaking Tips for Kids That Build Real Confidence

 I still remember the tight feeling in my chest the first time I had to talk in front of my class.
 You probably feel it too.
-Research in Child Development (2018) says almost seventy five percent of school-age children report fear when they stand before a group.
+Research in Child Development (2018) reports that almost 75% of school-age children report fear when they stand before a group.
 I see that fear holding you back from sharing ideas that deserve to be heard.
 My personal thought is that early support changes everything.

 Why Public Speaking Tips for Kids Matter Early

 You know grades, friendships, and future jobs all benefit from clear speech.
-A critical look at data from The Journal of Education Psychology (2020) links classroom talk skills with a twenty percent jump in later academic scores.
+A critical look at data from The Journal of Educational Psychology (2020) links classroom talk skills to a 20% increase in later academic scores.
 That is not mere theory.
 It means real doors open when you learn to speak now.

 Fear Grows When Silence Wins